allthingsida/ida-cmake/README.md

 ## IDABIN

-The, optional, `IDABIN` environment variable should point to where you have IDA executables folder.
+The optional `IDABIN` environment variable should point to IDA's installation location.
-Since in most cases the IDA binaries are located in a non-writable path (Program Files for example), two cases are advised here:
+Since in most cases the IDA binaries are located in a non-writable path (`Program Files` for example), two cases are advised here:

 - `C:\Users\[username]\AppData\Roaming\Hex-Rays\IDA Pro`
 - `[IDASDK]\bin`